Amachono/Golden-Scripts/README.md

-The best scripts of tsb and many games. reverse-engineering tool.
+The best scripts of The Strongest Battlegrounds and many games. reverse-engineering tool.